nation3/agreements-app/docs/agreement-lifecycle.md

 ## Dispute creation & resolution

 Any of the parties involved can dispute the agreement in Court.
 When disputed, the parties involved will need to provide allegations & evidence, in most cases making the terms of the agreement accessible to the jurors resolving the dispute.

+*(Further documentation on how to submit allegations & evidences to the Court to be defined)*

 After reviewing the allegations & evidence, the jurors will have to reach a consensus on a fair settlement for the agreement.
 That settlement can include punishments to some parties involved through their deposited collateral.